r4victor/tenthousandmeters/content/blog/python_bts_07.md

 }
 ```

 We can see that the VM calls the `PyObject_GetAttr()` function to do the job.
-Here's what it does:
+Here's what this function does:

 ```C
 PyObject *